aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 ### Capacity

 Capacity is the amount and the type of worker nodes that are available to the cluster for deploying resources.
-Amazon EKS offers 3 ways of configuring capacity:
+Amazon EKS offers 3 ways of configuring capacity, which you can combine as you like:

 #### 1) Managed Node Groups